 lon_cut_end = 3601 # index for 60 W

-Since we are plotting on the Z axis the depth value remains constant for every variable hence calling indices $[:,:,0]$.
-The value 0 is arbitrary for these variables; technicaly, the X and Y values are the same for every depth.
+Since we are plotting on the Z axis, the depth value remains constant for every point, hence indexing with $[:,:,0]$.
+The value 0 is arbitrary here — X and Y are identical at every depth index.

-data is a 2D array which comes from the EOF 3D array of size (depth, lat, lon).
-The indexing is different for this array, but either way it will hold depth constant.
+data is a 2D (lat, lon) array derived from the EOF 3D array of shape (depth, lat, lon).
+Regardless of how it is indexed, depth will be held constant.

-Note: The data values are passed as the argument for the dimension that is held constant.
-In this case because it is depth, data is passed as the thrid argument.
+Note: The data array is always passed as the argument for the dimension that is held constant.
+Since depth is constant here, data is passed as the third argument.

-The argument zdir is the direction the cross-section will be plot in.
-You will want to set offset as a number defined in this same direction.
-In our example because zdir = ‘z’ which is defined as depth, we set offset as the first depth value.
+The argument zdir specifies the direction in which the cross-section will be plotted.
+The offset should be a value along that same direction.
+In our example, since zdir = ‘z’ corresponds to depth, we set offset to the first depth value.

-Note: We define the surface as 0.
-Anything above the surface would be positive and anything below the surface is negative.
-Since our data has its depth layers defined as going deeper we add a negative to the depth values when plotting.
+Note: The surface is defined as 0.
+Values above the surface are positive and values below are negative.
+Since our depth layers increase going deeper, we apply a negative sign to depth values when plotting.

-The last 4 arguments have to do with the colorbar setting the colormap, norm mapping, the lower limit, and top limit of the colorbar, respectively.
+The last four arguments control the colorbar, setting the colormap, normalization mapping, and the lower and upper limits, respectively.

-Before plotting we set up the region we want to plot, and crop the data and dimension labels.
+Before plotting, we set up the region, crop the data, and define the dimension tick labels:

 # Set up cube for the North Pacific